AD FS Requirements

 For device registration or for modern authentication to on-premises resources using pre-Windows 10 clients,

 enterpriseregistration.\<upn suffix\>, for each UPN suffix in use in your organization, you must configure them to resolve to the federation server or Web Application Proxy.

 Load Balancer requirements

-- The load balancer MUST NOT terminate SSL.
-AD FS supports multiple use cases with certificate authentication, which will break when terminating SSL.
-Terminating SSL at the load balancer is not supported for any use case.
+- The load balancer must not terminate TLS/SSL.
+AD FS supports multiple use cases with certificate authentication, which breaks when terminating TLS/SSL.
+Terminating TLS/SSL at the load balancer isn't supported for any use case.

 - Use a load balancer that supports SNI.
-In the event it does not, using the 0.0.0.0 fallback binding on your AD FS / Web Application Proxy server should provide a workaround.
+In the event it doesn't, using the 0.0.0.0 fallback binding on your AD FS or Web Application Proxy server should provide a workaround.

-- It is NOT recommended to use DNS round robin as a way to load balance.
-Using this type of load balancing does not provide an automated way to remove a node from the load balancer using health probes.
+- It's not recommended to use DNS round robin as a way to load balance.
+Using this type of load balancing doesn't provide an automated way to remove a node from the load balancer using health probes.

-- It is NOT recommended to use IP-based session affinity or sticky sessions for authentication traffic to AD FS within the load balancer.
-This can cause an overload of certain nodes when using legacy authentication protocol for mail clients to connect to Office 365 mail services (Exchange Online).
+- It's not recommended to use IP-based session affinity or sticky sessions for authentication traffic to AD FS within the load balancer.
+You could cause an overload of certain nodes when using legacy authentication protocol for mail clients to connect to Office 365 mail services (Exchange Online).